AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/storage/notes.md

 #### Side-note about execution

 Under the hood, the Aztec protocol handles some important details around public and private function calls.
 Calls between them are asynchronous due to different execution contexts (local execution vs. node execution).
-A detailed explanation of the transaction lifecycle can be found [here](../../../../aztec/concepts/transactions.md#simple-example-of-the-private-transaction-lifecycle).
+A detailed explanation of the transaction lifecycle can be found [here](../../../../../aztec/concepts/transactions.md#simple-example-of-the-private-transaction-lifecycle).

 ## Private state variables in Aztec

-State variables in an Aztec contract are defined inside a struct specifically named `Storage`, and must satisfy the [Note Interface](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_interface.nr) and contain a [Note header](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_header.nr).
+State variables in an Aztec contract are defined inside a struct specifically named `Storage`, and must satisfy the [Note Interface (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_interface.nr) and contain a [Note header (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_header.nr).

 The Note header struct contains the contract address which the value is effectively siloed to, a nonce to ensure unique Note hashes, and a storage "slot" (or ID) to associate multiple notes.